Module 02: Me voici!

 It is common in non-standard English for speakers to use adjectives in place of adverbs.

-Tex writes good. (instead of ‘well’)
+Sam writes good. (instead of ‘well’)

-Aggies talk too slow. (instead of ‘slowly’)
+You talk too slow. (instead of ‘slowly’)

 While this alternation is common in English, it is not common in French where adjectives are rarely used in place of the adverb.
 Remember that adverbs modify verbs (as well as other adverbs and adjectives) and adjectives modify nouns.

-Tex écrit bien.
-Tex writes well.
+Sam écrit bien.
+Sam writes well.

 Expressions avec avoir